dlilab/lab_website/content/_index.md

 ## 2025

+- 08/20: :wave: Dr. Ming Ni and Dr. Cleber Ten Caten joined the lab as postdocs!
+Super excited to work together on many important projects!
+- 08/18: :loudspeaker: the lab has moved back to the [Botany department at the University of Wisconsin-Madison](https://botany.wisc.edu/), where Daijiang got his PhD degree from.
+It was incredibly difficult to say goodbye to so many great colleagues and friends at the University of Arizona!
+I will miss Tucson!
+- 08/10-08/15: Daijiang attended ESA2025 in Baltimore and gave a talk about the Urban Biological Invasion work.
+Daijiang also co-led a [workshop on annotating plant phenology for iNaturalist images](https://docs.google.com/presentation/d/1qcH7iVI0bCEjmMA5fuTSbFbKgwbd0tQam50HccZUu10/edit?usp=sharing).
+- 07/29: :books: Pablo and Daijiang published a perspective paper about [the effects of urbanization on species interactions in Nature Cities](https://www.nature.com/articles/s44284-025-00288-w)!
+Check it out!
+- 06/30: Grant left the lab and will start his position at Purdue University soon.
+We are sad to see you go, Grant.
+But we are also excited about your next journey.
+Best wishes!
+- 06/02: :wave: Dr. Pu Yan joined the lab as a postdoc.
+We are so excited to work with you, Pu!
+- 05/20: Pablo left the lab and returned to Europe to start his next postdoc position in France.
+We are sad to see you go, Pablo.
+But we are also excited about your next journey.
+Best wishes!
 - 05/05-05/06: Daijiang hosted the annual PI meeting for the PhenoBase meeting at Tucson, AZ.
 We recorded [this fun YouTube short video](https://www.youtube.com/watch?v=HnwBh3d0r3g&t=102s) during that time.
     {{< youtube HnwBh3d0r3g >}}
 - 04/05-04/11: Daijiang went to iDiv in Germany to attend a [workshop in relating long-term resurvey data and biodiversity experiments](https://www.idiv.de/research/sdiv/working-groups/srealbiofun/).